 It is estimated that a typical commercial building can require upwards of 5,000 products to construct it.
 Think of it, 5,000 products to research and specify.
 When specifiers say they are too busy to see you, they really mean it.

 It's no wonder that specifiers stick with solutions that they have used before.
 That solution provider has earned the trust of the specifier and it is easy to stick with what they know and it cuts risk out of the process.
 Great if you are the incumbent brand, not so good if you want to break in.

-This is why so often there is an almighty bun fight when price gets weaponised to break specification.
+This is why so often there is an almighty bun fight when the price gets weaponised to break the specification.
 Here is a 2 step approach to change this.

 The answer is to elevate your company and brand as experts in your sector.
 Producing intelligent, insightful, educational and helpful content that specifiers can consume to improve their understanding of issues and challenges that affect them.